anay-p/mysql-for-termux/README.md

 # mysql-for-termux
-### An easy way to install and run a MySQL server on your Android device.
+**An easy way for students to install and run a MySQL server on their Android device.**

+Note:
-**Note: This _only_ works for Android devices as Termux is only available for Android.**
+* This _only_ works for Android devices as Termux is only available for Android.
+* This is _only_ meant for learning purposes and must **not** be used for commercial purposes.

 ## Instructions
 1. Install the Termux app from Google Play [here](https://play.google.com/store/apps/details?id=com.termux).